FuelLabs/sway/docs/src/blockchain-development/calling_contracts.md

 ## Inter Contract Calls

-Here is an example of *contract calling another contract* in Sway:
+Here is an example of a *contract calling another contract* in Sway:

 ```rs
 // ./contract_a.sw